boltlabs-inc/zip-spec/zip-bolt-support.rst

 The goal here is to perform all the same validation steps for channel opening/closing without relying on the scripting system, as well as allowing for relative timelocks (the equivalent of ``OP_CSV``).
 In order to support multihop payments, we need absolute timelocks as well (the equivalent of ``OP_CLTV``).
 We also want to ensure that transactions are non-malleable in order to allow for unconfirmed dependency transaction chains.

-**Privacy Limitations**: With custom transaction extensions to Zcash, it may be evident whenever parties are establishing a payment channel.
+**Limitations/Notes**: With extensions to shielded transaction format, it may be evident whenever parties are establishing private payment channels.
+We appreciate feedback on the feasibility of what is proposed for each aspect of the Bolt protocol.

 3.1 Channel Opening
 -------------
-**TODO**: explain at a high-level how this would work -- add your questions
+The customer creates a funding transaction that spends ZEC from a shielded address to a 2-of-2 multi-sig shielded address.
+Here is the flow (1) creating musig shielded address specifying both pub keys, and (2) generating channel tokens

 3.2 Funding Transaction
 -------------
-**TODO**: explain at a high-level how this would work -- add your questions
+The funding transaction is by default funded by only one participant, the customer.
+It could also be funded by the merchant.

+This transaction has (up to 2) shielded inputs and 1 output to a 2-of-2 shielded address with the merchant public key:

+[TODO: add approx funding tx example here. ]

 3.3 Initial Wallet Commitment
 -------------
-**TODO**: explain at a high-level how this would work -- add your questions
+**TODO**: explain at a high-level how this would work -- add questions

 3.4.
 Channel Closing
 -------------
-**TODO**: explain at a high-level how this would work -- add your questions
+**TODO**: explain at a high-level how this would work -- add questions

 4. Bitcoin Compatible: Using T-address and Scripting Opcodes
 -------------